-CCM-1.5.21 Encourage Establish standards in the Land Development Code for the retention and preservation of high-value upland and wetland habitat types that are unique, rare, or otherwise important to the Villageenvironmentally critical areas including wetlands and Rare and Unique upland habitats.
+CCM-1.5.1 Establish standards in the Land Development Code for the retention and preservation of environmentally critical areas including wetlands and Rare and Unique upland habitats.
 Rare and Unique upland habitats include, but are not limited to: sand scrub (320); coastal scrub (322); those pine flatwoods (411) which can be categorized as "mature" due to the absence of severe impacts caused by logging, drainage, and exotic infestation; slash pine/midstory oak (412); tropical hardwood (426); live oak hammock (427); and cabbage palm hammock (428).
 The numbered references are to the Florida Land Use Cover and Forms Classification System (FLUCFCS) Level III (FDOT, 1985).

-CCM-1.5.32 Encourage Establish standards in the Land Development Code for the preservation of wetland and upland habitats that are contiguous to other public or private natural areas along with the hydrologic interconnection between such preserve areas.
+CCM-1.5.2 Establish standards in the Land Development Code for the preservation of wetland and upland habitats that are contiguous to other public or private natural areas along with the hydrologic interconnection between such preserve areas.

-CCM-1.5.43 During development review, require applicants to submit environmental inventories and assessments of the impacts of development and encourage the protection and maintenance of viable tracts of sensitive or high-quality natural plant communities within developments.
+CCM-1.5.3 During development review, require applicants to submit environmental inventories and assessments of the impacts of development and encourage the protection and maintenance of viable tracts of sensitive or high-quality natural plant communities within developments.

-CCM-1.5.54 Maintain regulations to minimize and control the clearing of natural vegetation, including tree removal and clearing of understory, prior to the development of property or its conversion to agricultural uses.
+CCM-1.5.4 Maintain regulations to minimize and control the clearing of natural vegetation, including tree removal and clearing of understory, prior to the development of property or its conversion to agricultural uses.

-CCM-1.5.65 Development adjacent to aquatic and other nature preserves, wildlife refuges, and recreation areas must protect the natural character and public benefit of these areas including, but not limited to, scenic values, and wildlife habitat for the benefit of future generations.
+CCM-1.5.5 Development adjacent to aquatic and other nature preserves, wildlife refuges, and recreation areas must protect the natural character and public benefit of these areas including, but not limited to, scenic values, and wildlife habitat for the benefit of future generations.